 CMMC Level 1 and Level 2 – What’s the Difference?

 CMMC addresses two types of government information: Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).
 Although this information isn’t technically classified, it should still be protected; In the wrong hands, it could lead to tactical disadvantages or larger security breaches.
 We cover the difference between FCI and CUI more extensively in a previous article.

 These practices come from the Federal Acquisition Regulation, or FAR, which applies to all government contracts.
 Technically, all government contracts already require this basic level of cybersecurity.
 Under CMMC 2.0, Level 1 companies will now require an annual self-assessment submitted to the Supplier Performance Risk System (SPRS) and affirmed by company leadership.

 As you can tell from the number of practices, Level 2 is much more complex than Level 1.
 But if you handle CUI, you will need at least this level.
-In the future, CUI will be clearly labelled in federal contracts, but CMMC assessments will likely begin before this takes place.
+In the future, CUI will be clearly labeled in federal contracts, but CMMC assessments will likely begin before this takes place.